Skip to content

 Easy Homemade Toffee Candy

-We always make a batch of this homemade toffee during the holidays.
-It’s such an easy toffee candy recipe and is perfect for beginners.
-Microwave caramelsChristmas crack toffee, peanut brittle and slow cooker rocky road candy are at the top of our list too!
+This is such an easy toffee candy recipe and a recipe we make every Christmas.
+Microwave caramelsChristmas crack toffee and peanut brittle and are at the top of our list too!

-I’m definitely a candy-making novice, but this recipe is simple enough that it’s perfect for beginners.
 I would recommend having a candy thermometer on hand to make things easier.
 They’re inexpensive and they take a lot of the guesswork out of candy making.

 Why this Recipe Works

-Recipe Ingredients
+Simple Ingredients

-Toffee candy ingredients on marble counter.
+Toffee recipe ingredients on the counter.

 Find the full printable recipe with specific measurements below.